-Overall attendance for FE students at the College in 2022-2023 was 87%, which is a 3% increase on the previous year.

-Attendance of English has increased by 1% now sitting at (68%) and Maths has dropped by 4% now sitting at (63%).
-It is a well-recognised national issue relating to the governmental priority for English and Maths GCSE to be taught to all 16-18-year-old students who do not achieve a Grade 4 on exiting the mainstream education system.
+Overall attendance for students at the College in 2021-2022 was 84%, which is a 4% decline on the previous year.
+This was negatively impacted by lower than acceptable attendance at English (67%) and Maths (67%) classes, a well-recognised national issue relating to the governmental priority for English and Maths GCSE to be taught to all 16-18-year-old students who do not achieve a Grade C / Grade 4 on exiting the mainstream education system.